 It’s quite irritating – when your friends ask you to play PUBG, and only your Game gets stuck at the loading screen.
 Recently, many PUBG Players are facing the same issue with their Game.
-In their PC, PUBG stuck on the loading/initializing screen.
+On their PC, PUBG stuck on the loading/initializing screen.
 Even, recently launched PUBG Lite has the same problem.
 There is one more problem that users are facing.
-When they start a Game, black screen with PUBG logo appears.
-But, Game doesn’t get started.
+When they start a Game, a black screen with the PUBG logo appears.
+But, the game doesn’t get started.
 Though, don’t worry, whether your game stuck on loading or black screen.
 In this article, you will get to know some workaround to fix this problem.

 What prevents PUBG from loading?.